cpbitsch/cse210-final/README.md

 Space Invaders

 ***
-To start the game, run the menu file
+To start the game, run the space_invaders_game.py file
 ***